There’s nothing better than waking up to the smell of freshly-brewed coffee in the morning. Or maybe there is.

 Pop till you drop!

 Armed with just a few simple tools, you can roast your own coffee beans and brew the freshest, highest quality coffee in your pajamas.
 Once you’ve mastered the technique, home roasting will save you time and money and give you the perfect cup of work fuel every time.
-Finally, getting out of bed in the morning just got a little bit easier.

 While you’re roasting that coffee, why not also roast something more substantial?
 Impress your guests with a bird cooked on the best roasting rack for turkey!